Gifts to the Collection

-The Alfred Mansfield Brooks Society was established to honor individuals, corporations and foundations who contribute generously to the growth and enhancement of the Cape Ann Museum’s collections.
+The Alfred Mansfield Brooks Society was established to honor individuals, corporations and foundations who contribute to the growth and enhancement of the Cape Ann Museum’s collections in a substantial way.

 Alfred Mansfield Brooks (1870-1963), long time president and curator of the Museum, was responsible for assembling what would ultimately become the largest and finest collection of works by marine artist Fitz Henry Lane (1804-1865).
 Today, the Museum’s Lane Collection includes over 40 oil paintings and more than 100 pencil drawings.
 The fact that such a comprehensive group of works has remained in the artist’s hometown is remarkable, a testament to Brooks’ vision and foresight.

-In honor of Brooks’ contributions and in recognition of others who have followed him and generously given fine art and/or artifacts to the Museum, the Cape Ann Museum inaugurated the Alfred Mansfield Brooks Society.
+In honor of Brooks’ contributions and in recognition of others who have followed him and generously given fine art and or artifacts to the Museum, the Cape Ann Museum inaugurated the Alfred Mansfield Brooks Society in fall 2009.
 For additional information, please contact the Development Office at (978)283-0455 x18.

 Gifts to the collection or funds designated for collections acquisitions, guarantee the Museum's ability to tell the story of Cape Ann's art, history and culture for generations to come.
 There are many ways to make a gift that are in keeping with your current and future financial and personal goals: